 The purpose of a chain saw is cutting tree trunks and branches.
 Saws come with bars as long as 48 inches or more that can reach all the way through the trunk of a large tree.
 Without a chain saw, the only way to fell a tree is with an ax or long hand saw.

 The job of the hedge trimmer is to shape hedges and shrubs by trimming the ends from small branches.
 Think of it as a faster way to prune than using clippers or pruning shears.
-Hedge trimmers have considerably less power than chain saws since they're just meant to trim tips of small branches.
+Hedge trimmers have considerably less power than chain saws since they're just meant to trim tips of small branches instead of cutting through thicker branches and tree trunks.

 Chain Saws Aren't Best for Trimming